ebiven/book-recommendations/README.md

 * "How Not to Be Wrong: The Power of Mathematical Thinking" - Jordan Ellenberg
 * "The Information: A History, a Theory, a Flood" - James Gleick
 * "On the Shortness of Life" - Seneca
+* "Risk Savvy: How to Make Good Decisions" - Gerd Gigerenzer
 * "Thanks for the Feedback: The Science and Art of Receiving Feedback Well" - Douglas Stone
 * "Thinking, Fast and Slow" - Daniel Kahneman
 * "Thinking in Systems: A Primer" - Donella H. Meadows, Diana Wright